betaglot/plantabeta/docs/dev/Phrase.md

 ### CardShape

-MotoCards are positioned in a FillChart
+MotoCards are positioned in a CoverChart

 ## Rhythm